The Cost of Sybils, Credible Commitments, and False-Name Proof Mechanisms: Sybil Games

 \subsection{Examples}

-Let's consider the following game with an unknown number of players, where a reward $R$ is shared among the identities reported to the mechanism.
-Each active player can report an arbitrary number of identities and each creating of identity has a cost $c\geq 0$.
+Let's consider the following normal game with $n$ players, where a reward $R$ is shared among the identities reported to the mechanism.
+Each active player can report an arbitrary number of identities, and each creating of identity has a cost $c\geq 0$.
 Each identity has a trivial set of actions (participate).
 And so, the Sybil extension game can be modelled as a game with unknown number of players and payoff:

 where $x$ is the number of players reported by the $i$th player and $y$ is the total number of identities reported by the other players.
-Since the number of players is uncertain, we assume that the number of active players is modelled by a positive random variable $\mathcal D$.
-To illustrate the welfare loss in this game we assume that all players know the number of players participating in the game is $n$, i.e. $\Pr[\mathcal D=n]=1$.
 In this scenario, as we show in the following proposition, the welfare loss is of the order of magnitude of $n$.
-More precisely, the price of Anarchy of this game is $\Omega(n)$.

 \begin{proposition} The game defined by \ref{equation:payoffexample} has a symmetric mixed Nash equilibrium.
 The strategy consists of randomizing between two actions.
-The strategy is defined as
+The mixed strategy is defined as